 16 July 2019 (evening): Social Impact Measurement Network Australia (SIMNA) event @ UWA Business School, EY Lecture Theatre

-17-18 July 2019: Walking Together Towards 2029 and Beyond: Voice, Treaty, Truth Summit @ UWA Business School.
-The two-day summit is the feature event of this year’s festival, and will be shaped and led by Aboriginal elders Dr Noel Nannup, Dr Richard Walley, Professor Colleen Hayward and Carol Innes in relation to the ‘Four Pillars of Respect’: Tolerance, Acceptance, Dialogue and Collaboration
+17-18 July 2019: Danjoo Koorliny Walking Together Towards 2029 and Beyond: Voice, Treaty, Truth Summit @ UWA Business School.
+The two-day summit is the feature event of this year’s festival, and will be shaped and led by Aboriginal leaders Dr Noel Nannup, Dr Richard Walley, Professor Colleen Hayward and Carol Innes in relation to the ‘Four Pillars of Respect’: Tolerance, Acceptance, Dialogue and Collaboration

 20 July 2019: The Good Market @ UWA Winthrop Hall Undercroft.
 Ethical retail market with performances, speakers and kids activities